CLIMB-TRE/onyx-client/README.md

 from onyx import Session

 with Session() as client:
-    # Create from a csv of records
+    # Create from a csv of records, by providing the path
     responses = client.csv_create(
         "project",
         csv_path="/path/to/file.csv",